OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 You may access your AT&T | DISH Network Customer Account Information by calling 1-866 722-7500 to speak with an AT&T | DISH Network Customer Service Representative.

-' + 'PRIVACY ON OTHER ORGANIZATIONS\\' APPLICATIONS' + '
+' + 'PRIVACY ON OTHER ORGANIZATIONS' APPLICATIONS' + '

 AT&T | DISH interactive applications may be provided by third parties.
-Please be aware that when you visit other organizations\\' interactive television applications, you may be subject to the privacy policy of the new application.
+Please be aware that when you visit other organizations' interactive television applications, you may be subject to the privacy policy of the new application.
 We recommend that you read the applicable privacy policy for all third-party applications in order to understand how they use your personal Information,

 ' + 'PRIVACY POLICY UPDATES' + '